Country guides

 Local customs

 Travellers should always ask permission to take photos of the local people, who will often request a tip for taking a photo.
-It is a legal requirement to carry identification at all times.
+It's a legal requirement to carry identification at all times.
 Dress is more conservative and modest in the highlands compared to the coast.
 Politeness and good manners are essential and a light handshake is the practiced form of greeting.

 Doing business